Celeriac and Potato Gratin with Cobnut Gremolata

-I did break the mould slightly and used a mixture of celeriac and potato for this recipe.
-I love the nutty earthy flavour of celeriac and the potatoes best suited for this dish are Desiree or King Edwards.
+I did break tradition by using a mixture of celeriac and potato for this recipe.
+I love the nutty earthy flavour of celeriac and the potato variety best suited for this dish are Desiree or King Edwards.
 You are looking for a fairly neutral potato with equal quantities of waxiness and flouriness.
 If the potato is too floury it will disintegrate and lose it’s structure as a layered gratin and if it’s too waxy then the potato layers will not stick together and just simply slide away from each other.

 The addition of sauteed shallots and thyme adds a bit of natural sweetness to this sumptuous dish which is finished off with the delicious cobnut gremolata.
 All the flavours work brilliantly together, the lemon zest cuts through the richness and the crunch from the cobnut balances the softness of the celeriac and potato.
 A well balanced dish!

 Cobnuts stem from the hazelnut family, however unlike the hazelnuts the do not store well and should be eaten fresh.
 You can use hazelnuts instead if cobnuts are not available.

 I served this gratin with a slow cooked shoulder of lamb, it would also be delicious served with beef, venison, pigeon, partridge, guinea fowl, chicken and duck.
 Personally I would not serve this gratin with fish as it’s very rich and needs something fairly robust in flavour to give your meal a good balance.